Use conditional formatting in tables

 Under Rules, enter one or more value ranges, and set a color for each one.
 Each value range has an If value condition, an and value condition, and a color.
 Cell backgrounds or fonts in each value range are colored with the given color.
 The following example has three rules:

-An example table with rules-based background color formatting on the Affordability column looks like this:
+An example table with rules-based background color formatting based on Percent in the Affordability column looks like this:

 Color by color values